monero-project/monero-site/_i18n/es/resources/developer-guides/daemon-rpc.md

     * *target* - Output destination information:
       * *key* - The stealth public key of the receiver.
 Whoever owns the private key associated with this key controls this transaction output.
   * *extra* - Usually called the "payment ID" but can be used to include any random 32 bytes.
-  * *signatures* - List of ignatures used in ring signature to hide the true origin of the transaction.
+  * *signatures* - List of signatures used in ring signature to hide the true origin of the transaction.
 Example 1: Return transaction information in binary format.

 ```